hpides/BDL/tutorial_03_hadoop_settings.md

 export JAVA_HOME=/opt/java/jdk1.8.0_371
 ```

-On the namenode (node01) only, create a `workers` file in the `/opt/hadoop/etc/hadoop/` directory and add the 4 other nodes, one per line.
+On the Namenode (node01) only, create a `workers` file in the `/opt/hadoop/etc/hadoop/` directory and add the 4 other nodes, one per line.

 workers: